software-tools-books/js4ds/intro.md

 title: "Introduction"
 ---

+> **Questions**
+>
+> - What are the main topics of this course?
+> - Is this an appropriate course for me?
+> - How do I set up my computer to do the coursework?

 I was originally going to call this book *JavaScript for Scientists and Engineers*, but [David Beazley thought that "versus" would make a better title][beazley-tweet].
 That one-word change sums up how many programmers view the language,